Most of the Products in the market are now claiming they are "Organic", "Natural" and "Of Plants Ingredients"

-- Most countries do not have labelling regulations controlling the use of words like “organic” and “natural” on skincare products.
+- Most countries do not have labeling regulations controlling the use of claims like “organic” and “natural” on skin care products.

 - So, even if a product contains ONE natural or organic ingredient while the remaining ingredients consist of synthetic toxic chemicals, they can still label their product as “natural” or “organic”.

-Little Innoscents products are certified by the Australian Certified Organic (ACO) which means that the products have been manufactured and handled according to strict guidelines and are completely free of any chemicals.
+Little Innoscents products are certified by the Australian Certified Organic (ACO) which means that the products are manufactured and handled according to strict guidelines and completely free of any chemical substances.

-In order to gain a certification from ACO, the company has to meet stringent conditions that the ACO upholds from how they source the product to how they blend, fill, package and distribute the product.
+In order to gain a certification from ACO, the company has to meet stringent conditions that the ACO upholds from how they source the products to how they blend, fill, package and distribute the products.